 I have been making a lot of large batch recipes that are quick and easy lately.
 Graham and I have been very busy this summer and have loved having healthy large batch foods around the house.
-I created this recipe and have been playing with it all summer long, it is very easy to adapt to what you have on hand.
-I am allergic to almonds, so I did not include almonds but I am sure they would be delicious in this as well!
+This Honey Toasted Seed Cereal recipe was created and I have been playing with it all summer long, it is very easy to adapt to what you have on hand.
+Since I am allergic to almonds, so I did not include almonds but I am sure they would be delicious in this as well!
 If you have a nut allergy like me, and are allergic to pecans, feel free to leave those out.

 When purchasing your honey, I recommend going to your local Co-op or health food store and asking the specialist there on which honey they recommend.
 Even better, is to go to your local organic farmers market and chat with your local beekeepers!
 It is important to purchase local honey because they typically have “organic” practices, which the bees are consuming pollen from plants with less herbicides and pesticides and other harmful chemicals.
 Buying local also helps to promote your local agriculture economy and beekeepers who help to protect the health of our local pollinating bees.
 Keeping bees local to help with local pollination is the most sustainable practice.
 This helps to keep our system how nature intended.
 If you consume honey, which you should, start supporting your local beekeepers.